joseeden/notes-aws-sysops/Notes/01-EC2_for_SysOps.md

 ## SPOT INSTANCES AND SPOT FLEET ##

 **SPOT INSTANCES**
-You can defined a max spot price and get the instance while **current spot price < max price you're willing to pay**.
+You can define a max spot price and get the instance while **current spot price < max price you're willing to pay**.

 - spot prices are quite stable for periods of time
 - but it will be projected as changing from the exam's perspective